 - DC passed a Rent Control Act in 1975 (amended in 1985).
 The law states that for most rental properties, the landlord may raise the rent once a year by the same percentage as the increase in the Consumer Price Index, calculated by the Bureau of Labor Statistics.

 - Getting around Washington, D.C. is easy from some areas and more difficult from others.
-Learn about public transportation and determine your transportation needs.
+Learn about public transportation in the area and determine your transportation needs.
 Consider the costs involved and add that to your monthly expenses.

 - DC Utilities: PEPCO, Washington Gas, and DC Water and Sewer Authority.
 Learn about the average utility costs before you sign a lease.